 terrific arranger named Balint Varga, and a week later, voila!
 I just sent “Cheerleader” to Nancy

 and Ursula.
 As Balint noted, “Just think: We saved a little gem from oblivion.”

 I share this with you because it’s typical of TMTP; we are all perfectionists and we never give

 up.
 That’s a big reason I’ve been here for 22 years…

 Don’t miss “Sing Me a Story” in October, OK?

 P.S.
 Naturally I sent “Cheerleader” to John Kander.
 His response: “Wow!
 Thanks—it is great to

 The 72nd Annual Emmy Award nominations just came out and as usual, Broadway is well represented.
 We thought this would be the perfect time to look back at our favorite musical TV shows.
-Everyone at TMTP was tasked with selecting a gem from the silver screen that would satisfy our hunger for musical theater while we're stuck home on the couch.
+Everyone at TMTP was tasked with selecting a gem from the small screen that would satisfy our hunger for musical theater while we're stuck home on the couch.

 The Musical Theater Project's authors include Bill Rudman, Heather Meeker and Joanna May Cullinan - and guest writers from time to time!